noahkw/acmetk/docs/configuration.rst

 * private_key (required): Private key that corresponds to the root cert.
     Used to sign client certificates.

+* challenge_validator (required): The plugin that validates challenges.
+    Refer to `Challenge Validator Plugins`_ for a list of possible options.

 * rsa_min_keysize (optional): The minimum supported keysize for CSR and account RSA keys.
     Defaults to *2048* if not specified.